 Looking to keep it natural by using stone in your garden pathways designs?
 The possibilities are endless.
-Stone paving can look fantastic in a range of different outdoor spaces – from classic to contemporary – because it varies so much in shape, colour and texture.
+Stone paving can look fantastic – from classic to contemporary – because it varies so much in shape, colour and texture.

-Versatile concrete paving can help create pared-back, understated and elegant designs – or equally, eye-catchingly dazzling walkways.
-A more traditional design might see them embedded in grass, or paving the way through the bursting colours of your garden – as Heritage paving does so successfully here.
+Versatile concrete paving can help create pared-back, understated and elegant garden path designs – or equally, eye-catchingly dazzling walkways.
+A more traditional garden path idea might be to embed concrete slabs in grass, or pave the way through the bursting colours of your garden – as Drivesys Cobbles do so successfully in the above photo.

-A traditional material used in a contemporary style can brilliantly enhance a space, so for an ultra-modern look, consider positioning the pavers above the grass, sand or pebbles as part of an elevated walkway.
+A traditional material used in a contemporary style can be a brilliant garden design idea with a difference, so for an ultra-modern look, consider positioning the pavers above the grass, sand or pebbles as part of an elevated walkway.

 A garden path is made all the more interesting if there’s something to stop and look at along the way.
 While plants and flowers may do the job, it’s a good idea to consider the smaller details, too.

-Whether it’s shapely boulders that catch the eye, a quirky bench that gives you a rest stop, or beautiful scalloped edging as seen here – these little flourishes can deliver a gorgeous finishing touch.
+Whether it’s shapely boulders that catch the eye, a quirky bench that gives you a rest stop, or beautiful antique rope garden path edging as seen here – these little flourishes can deliver a gorgeous finishing touch.

 Lighting is one of the most important considerations in any garden path design.
 The tone of your garden will determine the type of lighting that will suit it – be it subtle, dramatic or functional.
-Either way, it can really lift the atmosphere of your space and create a warm, inviting ambience.
+Either way, garden path lighting can really lift the atmosphere of your space and create a warm, inviting ambience.

-Discreet LED lights can subtly illuminate your garden without being overbearing – what’s more, they make an energy-efficient choice.
+Discreet LED lights can subtly illuminate your garden without being overbearing – what’s more, they are a good energy-efficient choice.
 Alternatively, you could choose to up-light trees, steps or other features of your garden using spotlights – but bear in mind the perspective from which you will be viewing what you’re lighting, and ensure it does it justice.

-There could be lots of reasons why you’re considering pathways ideas and updating your garden space this year.
+There could be lots of reasons why you’re considering garden path ideas and updating your garden space this year.
 Maybe it’s for entertaining – perhaps you just want to make the most of the area.
 Either way, there’s plenty you can do to add interest and atmosphere.